,

 It is NOT because you are aging!
 It is important to look at what may be the root cause of low libido.

-A massive 2018 analysis of 191 research articles about self-esteem that included data from almost 165,000 people found self-esteem increases gradually throughout middle age before peaking at age 60.
+A 2018 analysis of 191 research articles about self-esteem that included data from almost 165,000 people found self-esteem increases gradually throughout middle age before peaking at age 60.
 A more recent study published in the journal Body Image, confirmed this research for women in particular, finding that their self-esteem increased with age and was highest at 60 years old.

 Therefore, it is a myth that just because you’re going through the menopause, that your sex life is over.
 This does not have to be the case.
 If you want to enjoy the pleasure that is available to you in your body, either alone or with a partner, it is very possible even after menopause.
 But don’t wait to make changes!